transifex/transifex-javascript/packages/angular/projects/ws-native-angular-sdk/README.md

 - `alias`: A string indetifier of the instance, should be unique.
 If the identifier already exists, the existing instance with the given alias is used, and no new instance is created.

-- `controlled`: If the new instance is controlled (locale) by the main TX Native instance.
+- `controlled`: If the new instance is controlled (locale) by the main WS Native instance.

 Returns: